edteamlat/go-wizard/README.md

 2. Create a package on the different layers ✅
 3. Add one field on the desired layers (database, model, storage, etc.) WIP 🛠
 4. Remove one field on the desired layers (database, model, storage, etc.) WIP 🛠
-5. Override a package.
-WIP 🛠
+5. Override a package WIP 🛠

-## ⚙ Install
+## ⚙ Installation

 This command will install the CLI on $GOPATH/bin so make sure that you have that on your $PATH.